BatLabLancaster/resources/batlab_network.md

-DEtail information to be found also in: https://lancaster.app.box.com/notes/441580302270
+More information to be found also in: https://lancaster.app.box.com/notes/441580302270

 | **BatLab network** | Portal Computer | Novonix 20A  | Novonix 2A  | Basytec (R) | Basytec (L) | BioLogic   | DAQ     |
 |--------------------|:---------------:|:------------:|:-----------:|:-----------:|:-----------:|:----------:|:----------:|